ehrrsn7/Asteroids-JS/README.md

 Since I don't know JavaScript at all, I used this tutorial for help. https://youtu.be/H9CSWMxJx84

 This is the source code for the app.
-The full site is up on the Django version of this site found at https://github.com/ehrrsn7/Asteroids
+The Django version of this site found at https://github.com/ehrrsn7/Asteroids